 La Linea might not be as historical as Sevilla, or as cosmopolitan as Marbella, but it still has a lot to offer to those living there or simply visiting.
 It is a town hosting most of the expatriates working in Gibraltar, even though things have gotten a little bit impractical since the Brexit situation happened.

 People working in Gibraltar and getting paid in UK salaries can get a lot for their money if they live in Spain.
 It takes around 20 minutes for those living in La Linea to get to work in Gibraltar on foot.
 The border controls are normally not that strict, but when Britain and Spain have a dispute about something, border-crossers end up getting stuck in a long queue for hours.

 If you ask the people working in Gibraltar and living in La Linea if it is worth the hassle of crossing the border every single day in order to get to work or to go back home, most of them will say yes.
 Gibraltar is home to numerous online companies.
-Some of them are the back-end home behind the world of online slots in Canada and in the rest of the world.
-Indeed, we could possibly cite Gibraltar as the global capital of remote gambling operations.

 These companies employ specialists in the fields of web development, programming and marketing.
 Such jobs are normally very rewarding, and those rewards allow for a very fancy lifestyle when living in Costa del Sol.

 While the United Kingdom and the EU are trying to sort out the post Brexit prices of sausages and potatoes, people living in La Linea can enjoy the beauties of Andalucía and to have lucrative careers in one of the many online businesses based in Gibraltar.
 From La Linea, it takes only two hours to drive to Sevilla, a bit more than an hour to drive to Malaga and roughly two hours to get to Granada or Cordoba for a weekend getaway.